JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

 `$ ssh cs15lsp22zz@ieng6.ucsd.edu "ls"` -> This will run "ls" command on the server.

+* You can use semicolons to run multiple commands on the same line:
+`$ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI`

+* You can use the up-arrow :arrow_up: on your keyboard when in the terminal to cycle through your previous used commands.

+#### You can install VSCODE server on a remote server.
+This allows you to use VSCODE where you files and programs are stored and ran directly on the server

 In VSCODE install Remote - SSH extensions